qwerty12/jellyfin-plugin-addic7ed/README.md

     * `Accept-Language` includes `en-GB`

-* Requests time out after 10 seconds.
-Addic7ed's servers tend to be busy and you might need to repeat your request for it to go through.
-10 seconds is already too long IMO so I won't raise it
+* Requests time out after 10 seconds, which is already too long, but unfortunately also too short: Addic7ed's servers tend to be busy so you might need to repeat your request for it to go through

 * The big list of shows is cached for a week (but requested once a day if a show couldn't be found), a request for a show's season is stored for an hour

-    * The HttpClient is meant to be torn down after an hour, this should (hopefully) trigger a recheck on the cap placed on downloading subtitles each time
+    * The HttpClient is meant to be torn down after an hour, this should (hopefully) trigger a recheck on the cap placed on downloading subtitles

 * The code is very haphazardly thrown together